 RL: Always manage your expectations such that you’ll deliver above the performance you say.
-For instance, if the line says you can anticipate a 45 minute wait if the line is out to this point, really it might be only 35 minutes.
-So therefore, if you look at your watch and in 35 minutes you’re getting on the line and the dad and the mom and the two kids say “Hey!
+For instance, if the line says you can anticipate a 45-minute wait if the line is out to this point, really it might be only 35 minutes.
+So, therefore, if you look at your watch and in 35 minutes you’re getting on the line and the dad and the mom and the two kids say “Hey!
 We’re ten minutes ahead of schedule!”
 So that’s great.
 You’ve waited 35 minutes and you say “we just save ten minutes because we thought we were going to have to wait for 45 minutes.”

 BW: Queue theory is about a hundred years old now.
 But it wasn’t until the 1950s that the profession really came into its own.

-RL: After World War II there was a burst of economic activity, a lot more high rise buildings, high rise hotels and offices, and all of a sudden owners of these buildings were getting complaints about rush hour delays for elevators.
+RL: After World War II there was a burst of economic activity, a lot more high rise buildings, high rise hotels, and offices, and all of a sudden owners of these buildings were getting complaints about rush hour delays for elevators.
 In those days, of course, they didn’t have microprocessors to optimize the movement of the elevators.
 Many of the elevators actually had humans as operators, as pilots, so to speak.
-So Russ Ackoff, who was professor at University of Pennsylvania sent one of his research aids to New York City to check out these complaints about elevator delays.
+So Russ Ackoff, who was a professor at the University of Pennsylvania sent one of his research aids to New York City to check out these complaints about elevator delays.
 And indeed he found out that there were rush hours for elevators.